cse110-fa22-group13/cse110-fa22-group13/admin/meetings/sprint-meetings/111922-sprint-2-review.md

   - How far do we need to describe our works during the sprint review meeting?
   - What items do we need to discuss during the sprint review meeting?

-**Before the Backlog, we paused the meeing at 8:20pm for a break/retrospective meeting and resumed it at 8:50pm**
+**Before the Backlog, we paused the meeting at 8:20pm for a break/retrospective meeting and resumed it at 8:50pm**

 ## Backlog
 - Items needed to be continued and improved from the first sprint are pushed into backlog of the sprint 3.